joshuaedelstein15/Real_Estate_Analysis/README.md

 This repository contains the following files and directories:

 Images/: This directory contains images used in the readme and presentation.
 .gitignore/: This directory includes things we dont want to push, as well as our data.
-README/: This directory gives a brief overview of the project. notebook/: This directory contains a Jupyter notebook used for data exploration, modeling, and analysis. presentation/: This directory includes the pdf of our presentation
+README/: This directory gives a brief overview of the project.
+notebook/: This directory contains a Jupyter notebook used for data exploration, modeling, and analysis.
+presentation/: This directory includes the pdf of our presentation.